-Redlining a contract is the process of editing the language or clauses of an agreement during contract negotiation to reflect the goals of each transacting party.
+Redlining a contract is the process of proposing tracked edits to agreement language during negotiation so all parties can review, approve, or reject changes transparently.
 And without the right tools, it can be painful.
-Since redlining is one of the most critical steps in the contract management process, it’s important that it is as seamless as possible.
+Since redlining is one of the most critical steps in the contract lifecycle management process, it’s important that it is as seamless as possible.

 Google Docs is a dynamic, cloud-based word-processing tool available as part of Google’s suite of products.
 This makes it accessible to teams everywhere and doesn’t require specialized knowledge to operate.